Confederacy of drunkards

 During lockdown, it finally hit me.
 Reaching into the fridge for my third glass of Muscadet before midday, I heard myself say aloud, “I want to obliterate myself.”
 The words slipped out without a thought, and I was shocked to hear them, even from my own mouth.
 What was going on?

-In that moment, I realized I needed help.
+In that moment, I realised I needed help.
 I reached out to my GP, who put me on a course of CBT.
 The sessions were surreal: “Imagine you’re sitting by a river, watching leaves float downstream.
 Place each thought on a leaf and let it drift away.”
 How was this supposed to help?
 I quit the sessions.

 Around this time, my friend had also quit drinking and was facing his own demons.
 My wife, too, had cut out alcohol after reading about the harm it was doing to her and our family.
 She encouraged me to do the same, but I resisted.
 I didn’t want to jump on the health fad train just because everyone else was.